|Hiking, Backpacking, Skiing, Snowshoeing, Mountaineering

 Parking for Miller Creek is at mile 215.2 on the Richardson Highway.
 A 3-mile hike up Miller Creek (mile 215.2 Richardson Highway) gains the very rocky terminal moraine and the toe of the glacier.
 Depending on rain and melt conditions, the creek can be quite full at the terminus, making it challenging to get to the glacier toe.
 It’s typically easiest to hike up the north side of the glacier via a large moraine much higher than the surrounding debris cover.

-About another two miles up-glacier, it is often possible to get off the rock and on to the ice.
+About another two miles up-glacier, getting off the rock and onto the ice is often possible.
 There is no “trail” here, so route-finding skills are necessary.
-Dangerous ice cliffs border the rocky moraine and the south side of the glacier is challenging to navigate.
-There is one moraine on the north side that is higher than the rest of the glacier.
+Dangerous ice cliffs border the rocky moraine, and the glacier’s south side is challenging to navigate.
+One moraine on the north side is higher than the rest of the glacier.
 This moraine is the most natural path to travel, but be aware that glacier landscapes can change significantly over a few years.

 Via Red Rock Canyon Road/Trail – Access for Rainbow Basin